storj/storj/docs/blueprints/referral-manager-v1.md

 1. Marketing team distributes new referral links through Referral Manager CLI.
 2. Referral Manager receives all userIDs from satellites and then generates x amount of invitation tokens per user based on the input from CLI.
 3. Referral Manager adds the newly generated invitation tokens and the users each token associated with into Referral Manager database.
-4. After storing tokens into the database, Referral Manager sends invitation tokens along with the owner IDs back to corresponding satellites.
+4. After storing tokens into the database, Referral Manager sends invitation tokens along with the owner IDs back to corresponding host satellites.
-5. Satellite receives the data and then stores the invitation tokens into `registration_token` table so they can be displayed in satellite GUI
+5. Host satellite receives the data and then stores the invitation tokens into `registration_token` table so they can be displayed on the satellite GUI

 _Referral Link Redemption_

-1. User Alice tries to register a new account through a referral link, which triggers satellite to verify invitation token using Referral manager.
+1. User Alice tries to register a new account through a referral link, which triggers redeemed satellite to verify invitation token using Referral manager.
 2. Referral Manager checks the status of the token:
-    - if it is not redeemed, Referral Manager sends back a success response to the satellite and mark the token as redeemed in the Referral Manager's database
+    - if it is not redeemed, Referral Manager sends back a success response to the redeemed satellite and mark the token as redeemed in the Referral Manager's database
-    - if it token is already redeemed, Referral Manager sends back a `invalid token` response to the satellite.
+    - if it token is already redeemed, Referral Manager sends back a `invalid token` response to the redeemed satellite.
-3. Satellite receives the response, which:
+3. Redeemed satellite receives the response, which:
-    - if it is a success, the satellite will proceed with the account creation, remove the used token from users table, and then send a request to the Referral Manager to save the newly created user ID along with the used token.
+    - if it is a success, the satellite will proceed with the account creation and then send a request to the Referral Manager to save the newly created user ID along with the used token.
     - if it is an invalid token, the satellite will display a proper message in the UI.
-4. Referral Manager reaches out to the original satellite holding the redeemed token, so that it can be removed from the UI.
+4. Referral Manager reaches out to the host satellite holding the redeemed token, so that it can be removed from the UI.

 _User Interface For Displaying Referral Link_

+1. Users will have a `Give me a link` button on the UI.
+On click, it will try to retrieve referral tokens from the backend:
+    - if the front-end receives tokens, it should display them.
+    - if the front-end receives empty response payload, it should display a message `No available referral link.
+Try again later.`

 ## Rationale